Managing Entity Fields

 No

-Allows you to localize entity records when using DRUID Data Service in conversations.
+Allows you to localize entity records when using Druid Data Service in conversations.

 Comment No